oaklandgit/pippy/README.md

 ### Here's how to do it:

+(I'm capturing this both for readers who might be interested in using this setup in their projects, but also for future me who -- despite having spent the better portion of a week focused on this -- will certainly forgot how once the dust has settled and I've gone on to the next shiny problem.)

 #### STEP 1: Make the physical connection
 Connect the Mac or iPad's USB C port to the Pi's Micro USB Data/Power port.
 IMPORTANT: Make sure to use the Data/Power USB port on the Pi and NOT the Power-only one.
 Also make sure your cable isn't garbage. **An additional Power source is not required!** The Pi will receive its power from the Gadget Mode connection.